phastlight/phastlight/README.md

 ### Asynchronous Memcache Get and Set
 With the net module in phastlight, we can now do some interesting things with memcache over TCP.
-The example below shows how to set a key in memcache asynchronously over TCP, and then when the key is successfully, we read the details of the key.
+The example below shows how to set a key in memcache asynchronously over TCP, and then when the key is successfully stored, we read the details of the key.
 ```php
 <?php